brandonthecraig/gigglesProper/README.md

 doing now top, already done underneath
 - add an edit function
+    -changed output of postpage so it redirects to the main display page rather than creating it's own url.
+Job complete!
+    - adding a confirmation page so people can confirm before they make changes
+        - cancel button links back to the main display page
+        - ok button posts to database and goes to seperate page, need to change it so it redirects to the display page
-    - do a put request from GigEdit page
+    - do a post request from GigEdit page
     - Adding abstraction to program, cleaning up the structure for my findAll requests as I need it for my edit page
         - moved the findAll from mapper class to repository
     - tied in edit page to css stuff so it looks all pretty